Camp Chef Teton Two-Burner Review

 Our Analysis and Test Results

 The Camp Chef Teton is the slightly under-achieving younger sibling of the Everest.
-It's perfectly adequate and gets the job done, but it doesn't have an ivy-league resume either.
+It is perfectly adequate and gets the job done, but it doesn't have an ivy-league resume either.
 If money is tight and you don't camp super often, the Teton is fine — but if you can spend a bit more, camp a lot, and want the best?
-Go with the Everest.
+Go with something else.

 Time to Boil

 The Teton boiled a quart water in 4.75 minutes.
 This is a decent time, but not overly fast.
-If you tend to boil tons of water and want it done as quickly as possible, this stove may be a good one to pair with a JetBoil.
+If you tend to boil tons of water and want it done as quickly as possible, this stove may be a good one to pair with something like a JetBoil MiniMo.

 Ease of Set Up